Trade with Price Channel Pattern Strategy

-The best trading opportunity obviously comes from the Price Channel breakout.
+The best trading opportunity comes from the Price Channel breakout.

 Since we’re at the trade breakout topic we recommend you learn some of the trade tactics used by professional traders here: Breakout Trading Strategy Used by Professional Traders.

-Basically, when we have a consolidation or ranging zone where the price simply bounces on and off between the two lines – support and resistance.
+Basically, when we have a consolidation, or ranging zone, where the price bounces on and off between the two lines – support and resistance.

-Using a Channel trading strategy you can easily identify trade ideas for big profits.
+Using a Channel trading strategy means you can easily identify trade ideas for big profits.

 The Psychology behind the Price Channel

 If you understand the psychology behind the Price Channel breakout you can potentially save many losing trades.
-The reason why the Price channel breakout can pose a major shift in direction is because many traders trade inside the channel and place their stop loss above and below the Price Channel pattern.
+The reason why the Price channel breakout can pose a major shift in direction is because many traders trade inside the channel.
+They place their stop loss above and below the Price Channel pattern.

-Then, as more stops gather above and below the Price Channel pattern, eventually these stops will be targeted by the smart money who need the liquidity the stops provide.
+Then, as more stops gather above and below the Price Channel Pattern, the stops will eventually be targeted by the smart money.
+This is because they need the liquidity the stops provide.

-It’s important to remember that no price channel last forever and the price channel breakout is inevitable.
+It’s important to remember that a price channel won't last forever.
+The price channel breakout is inevitable.

-Now, let’s see how you can effectively trade with the Price Channel trading strategy and how to make profits from basically using no technical indicator.
+Now, let’s see how you can effectively trade with the Price Channel Trading Strategy.
+You will learn how to make profits without using a technical indicator.

 Price Channel Trading Strategy – Sell Rules

-Recognizing the signs of the Price Channel breakout in advance gives you the opportunity to make better trading decisions.
-Our Price Channel trading strategy takes advantage of this warning signs and provides you with a smart way to trade Price Channels.
+Recognizing the signs of the Price Channel Breakout in advance gives you the opportunity to make better trading decisions.
+Our Price Channel Trading Strategy takes advantage of these warning signs.
+It provides you with a smart way to trade Price Channels.

 Moving forward, we present the sell side rules of the Price Channel trading strategy:

-During this stage, we’re looking for distinctive price action that can be contained within two parallel lines that ultimately will form the Price Channel pattern.
+During this stage, we’re looking for distinctive price action that can be contained within two parallel lines.
+These lines will ultimately form the Price Channel Pattern.

 If you’re able to spot two consecutive swing highs followed by two consecutive two higher lows you simply connect these points using the Price Channel tool.